Friday 26th November, 2021

 Stressing forearm muscles will cause elbow pain

-Further tests to see if trigger points and muscle tightness is placing tension on your elbow
+Are trigger points and muscle tightness placing tension on your elbow

-This is simply examining your forearm muscles for trigger points.
-This can be done using the technique demonstrated in our video on forearm muscles.
+This can be done using the technique demonstrated the video below.
 If you find trigger points they will certainly be causing the muscles to be tight, so they will be involved.
-If pressing on them causes your elbow pain it also shows that they are indirectly causing pain as well.
+If pressing on them causes your elbow pain it also shows that they are also causing elbow pain by referral.

 Examining for trigger points